wikistreets/wikistreets-monorepo/CONTRIBUTING.md

 ### Expose your server via https

 The web browser geolocation used by the app typically requires a 'secure' HTTPS connection.
 Your local machine probably does not support HTTPS.
-To allow HTTPS connections from the public web to your wikistreets instance running on port `10520` of your local machine, use a service such as [ngrok](https://ngrok.com/).
+To allow HTTPS connections from the public web to your wikistreets instance running on port `10520` of your local machine, use a service such as [ngrok](https://ngrok.com/) - install it and then...

 ```
 ngrok http 10520